Jax-Core/IdleStyle/README.md

 ## Custom Animations Setup

-Now that you've installed and setup IdleStyle, let's begin setting up some modules it comes with!
+Now that you've installed and setup IdleStyle, let's begin setting up some custom animations it comes with!

 ### Static Backgrounds